 Why I Love This Recipe

-- No-bake: I love no-bake desserts like these chocolate covered coconut balls and Oreo balls as they free up your oven for other holiday baking!
+• No-bake: I love no-bake desserts like these chocolate covered coconut balls, chocolate peanut butter balls and Oreo balls for holiday baking!

 Recipe Variations